jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Projects/createproject.md

 Notice the Git URL field.
 That is the URL that you are going to use with your Git commands.
 You can copy it now, or come back to this page later.

+<a id="projectforbluemixstarter"></a>
 ***
 ## Create a JazzHub project and add code from a BlueMix starter app

-You've just come from BlueMix where you added a simple Node.JS web server app and ran that app in BlueMix.
+You've just come from [BlueMix where you added a simple Node.JS web server app](starterapp) and ran that app in BlueMix.
 Since you want to modify the app, your next step is to create a JazzHub project to hold the app code.

-Complete the steps above to create your project but be sure to choose a Git hosted repo
+Read about JazzHub projects and how to create one in the previous section, but be sure to choose a Git hosted repo

 >	![Git hosted repo](../images/guidebm/jazzhubrepos.jpg)